 Satellite Capacity Leased from EchoStar.
-Since the Spin-off, we have entered into certain satellite capacity agreements pursuant to which we lease certain capacity on certain satellites owned or leased by EchoStar.
+We have entered into certain satellite capacity agreements pursuant to which we lease certain capacity on certain satellites owned or leased by EchoStar.
 The fees for the services provided under these satellite capacity agreements depend, among other things, upon the orbital location of the applicable satellite, the number of transponders that are leased on the applicable satellite and the length of the lease.
 See "Pay-TV Satellites" in Note 6 for further information.
 The term of each lease is set forth below:

-- · EchoStar I, VII, X, XI and XIV.
+· EchoStar I, VII, X, XI and XIV.
 On March 1, 2014, we began leasing all available capacity from EchoStar on the EchoStar I, VII, X, XI and XIV satellites.
 The term of each satellite capacity agreement generally terminates upon the earlier of: (i) the end-of-life of the satellite; (ii) the date the satellite fails; or (iii) a certain date, which depends upon, among other things, the estimated useful life of the satellite.
 We generally have the option to renew each satellite capacity agreement on a year-to-year basis through the end of the respective satellite's life.
 There can be no assurance that any options to renew such agreements will be exercised.
-The satellite capacity agreement for EchoStar I expired on November 30, 2015. - EchoStar VIII.
+The satellite capacity agreement for EchoStar I expired on November 30, 2015.

+- · EchoStar VIII.
 In May 2013, we began leasing capacity from EchoStar on EchoStar VIII as an in-orbit spare.
 Effective March 1, 2014, this lease converted to a month-to-month lease.
-Both parties have the right to terminate this lease with 30 days notice.
-This lease terminated in November 2015. - · EchoStar IX.
+Both parties have the right to terminate this lease with 30 days' notice.
+This lease terminated in November 2015. - EchoStar IX.
 We lease certain satellite capacity from EchoStar on EchoStar IX.
 Subject to availability, we generally have the right to continue to lease satellite capacity from EchoStar on EchoStar IX on a month-to-month basis. - · EchoStar XII.
-The lease for EchoStar XII generally terminates upon the earlier of: (i) the end-of-life or replacement of the satellite (unless we determine to renew on a year-to-year basis); (ii) the date the satellite fails; (iii) the date the transponders on which service is being provided fails; or (iv) a certain date, which depends upon, among other things, the estimated useful life of the satellite, whether the replacement satellite fails at launch or in orbit prior to being placed into service and the exercise of certain renewal options.
-We generally have the option to renew the lease on a year-to-year basis through the end of the satellite's life.
-There can be no assurance that any options to renew this agreement will be exercised. - -EchoStar XVI.
+The lease for EchoStar XII expired as of September 30, 2017. - EchoStar XVI.
 In December 2009, we entered into a transponder service agreement with EchoStar to lease all of the capacity on EchoStar XVI, a DBS satellite, after its service commencement date.
 EchoStar XVI was launched in November 2012 to replace EchoStar XV at the 61.5 degree orbital location and is currently in service.
 Effective December 21, 2012, we and EchoStar amended the transponder service agreement to, among other things, change the initial term to generally expire upon the earlier of: (i) the end-of-life or replacement of the satellite; (ii) the date the satellite fails; (iii) the date the transponder(s) on which service is being provided under the agreement fails; or (iv) four years following the actual service commencement date.
 In July 2016, we and EchoStar amended the transponder service agreement to, among other things, extend the initial term by one additional year and to reduce the term of the first renewal option by one year.
-Prior to expiration of the initial term, we have the option to renew for an additional five-year period.
-Prior to expiration of the initial term, EchoStar also has the right, upon certain conditions, to renew for an additional five-year period.
-If either we or EchoStar exercise our respective five-year renewal options, then we have the option to renew for an additional five-year period prior to expiration of the then-current term.
-There can be no assurance that any options to renew this agreement will be exercised.
+Prior to expiration of the initial term, we had the option to renew for an additional five-year period ending in January 2023.
+We also have the option to renew for an additional five-year period prior to expiration of the first renewal period in January 2023.
+There can be no assurance that the option to renew this agreement will be exercised.